 Q 96: Is there anything consumers and their dependents who are already on Medicare and have retiree coverage from an employer need to do because of the ACA?

-The ACA didn’t change those benefits.
+The ACA didn’t change retiree benefits.
 Consumers should contact their employer’s human resources department for help.
 If they need more information about how Medicare and retiree benefits work together, they can contact the SHIP at [insert contact information].

 Q 97: Will consumers with Medicare Supplement insurance be affected by the ACA?